ITensor/website/docs/book/trg.md

 The first line creates the "A" tensor with indices x,y2,x2,y and all elements set to zero.
 The next line defines a "lambda" function bound to the variable name Sig which converts integers 1 and 2 into Ising spin values +1.0 and -1.0.
 To set the elements of A, we loop over integers s1,s2,s3,s4.
-The function `range1(d)` returns an object which iterates over the integers 1,2,3,...,d.
+The function `range1(d)` returns an object that can be used in a `for` loop to iterate over the integers 1,2,3,...,d.

-One slight difference with the convention of the previous section is that we've defined the Boltzmann probability weight P with an energy shift of `E0 = -4.0` in the exponent.
-This helps to keep the norm of the rescaled A tensors from growing too quickly later.
+One slight difference with the convention of the previous section is that here the Boltzmann probability weight P has an energy shift of `E0 = -4.0` in the exponent.
+This will keep the norm of the rescaled A tensors from growing too quickly later.
+Though it changes
+@@Z@@, it does so in a way that is easy to account for.

 Finally we are ready to dive into the main TRG algorithm loop.
-To reach scale @@N@@ we need to do @@N-1@@ steps, so lets write a loop that does this number of steps:
+To reach scale @@N@@ we need to do @@N-1@@ steps, so we will write a loop that does this number of steps:

     for(auto scale : range(topscale))
         {